zackiles/elasticsearch-odm/README.md

 Type: `String`

 A string to search all document fields with using Elasticsearch [QueryStringQuery](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).
 This can be expensive, so use it sparingly.

-*Depending on your Elasticsearch version, you might not be able to combine this with not/must filters*

 Example: